 Carlos Rivas of EMTE Sistemas agrees.
 “Without AVEVA, it definitely would have been more difficult to obtain the level of integration that we have today.
 It ensures a process, for whichever airport, is handled in the same way and avoids duplication of work.”

 Jordi Oliva of integrator Abantia Sistemas & Telecom adds that the models, templates and objects have “significantly reduced development costs and subsequent maintenance, while at the same time fully ensuring the integration of all operations.”

 Beginning in 2000 with InTouch HMI, and over the course of the expansion project, AENA has migrated from Application Server and now to System Platform.
 Each new technology release supported the advancement of the airport project.

 Continuing High Efficiency and Progress

 Today, AENA is achieving operations excellence and the Barcelona-El Prat airport boasts a dynamic, high-functioning infrastructure.
-Approximately 15 systems integrators work simultaneously within a completely standardized process.
+Approximately 15 systems integrators work simultaneously within a completely standardised process.
 The airport has 30 licenses for concurrent operators, although they explain that the infrastructure can be managed “with only eight operators in non-peak hours.”

 About 30 live projects are currently underway, including the integration of the Beacon Presentation Command System (SMPB) which will manage the runway lights, a platform control tower, and the construction of a new satellite terminal.
-All told, when the projects are finalized, nearly one million signals will be controlled under the unified platform.
+All told, when the projects are finalised, nearly one million signals will be controlled under the unified platform.
 With AVEVA technology and the vision and teamwork of numerous executives and integrators, the Barcelona-El Prat airport is one of the most modern projects for AENA to date.